NVIDIA-NeMo/DFM/nemo_vfm/physicalai/Cosmos/cosmos1/models/autoregressive/nemo/post_training/tokenizer/README.md

 ## Why Change Tokenizers?

-Cosmos Autoregressive models are typically trained on a specific tokenizer configuration (e.g., 8×16×16).
-If you’d like to reduce patch size or change compression (e.g., to 4×8×8), you can post-train the existing weights so that the model effectively aligns its internal representations with the new token embeddings—without re-training the tokenizer.
+Cosmos Autoregressive models are typically trained on a specific tokenizer configuration (e.g., 8Ã—16Ã—16).
+If youâ€™d like to reduce patch size or change compression (e.g., to 4Ã—8Ã—8), you can post-train the existing weights so that the model effectively aligns its internal representations with the new token embeddingsâ€”without re-training the tokenizer.

 ## Tutorial: Finetuning Cosmos-4B on 10k Videos with a New Tokenizer

 In this tutorial, we will:
-- Take a model originally trained on an 8×16×16 tokenizer.
+- Take a model originally trained on an 8Ã—16Ã—16 tokenizer.
-- Post-train it on a 4×8×8 tokenizer.
+- Post-train it on a 4Ã—8Ã—8 tokenizer.
 - Demonstrate using a sample dataset of 10 (in production, we recommend using 10k videos from a distribution similar to that of pretraining).

 ### 1. Calculate Sequence Lengths

-- **Original Sequence Length:** 12,800 tokens (33 frames * 640 px width * 1024 px height, when tokenized with an 8×16×16 tokenizer becomes ⌈33/8⌉ * (640/16) * (1024/16) = 5 * 64 * 80 = 12,800 tokens)
+- **Original Sequence Length:** 12,800 tokens (33 frames * 640 px width * 1024 px height, when tokenized with an 8Ã—16Ã—16 tokenizer becomes âŒˆ33/8âŒ‰ * (640/16) * (1024/16) = 5 * 64 * 80 = 12,800 tokens)
-- **New Sequence Length:** 12,800 tokens (17 frames * 320 px width * 512 px height, when tokenized with a 4×8×8 tokenizer becomes ⌈17/8⌉ * (320/4) * (512/8) = 5 * 80 * 64 = 12,800 tokens)
+- **New Sequence Length:** 12,800 tokens (17 frames * 320 px width * 512 px height, when tokenized with a 4Ã—8Ã—8 tokenizer becomes âŒˆ17/8âŒ‰ * (320/4) * (512/8) = 5 * 80 * 64 = 12,800 tokens)
-- For other resolutions or frame counts, recalculate your maximum tokens to ensure you do not exceed the model’s capacity.
+- For other resolutions or frame counts, recalculate your maximum tokens to ensure you do not exceed the modelâ€™s capacity.

 ```bash
 export WIDTH=512